Davidleeeeee/buttNet/README.md

 # buttNet with PyTorch

-Official implementation of the [buttNet](https://arxiv.org/abs/2301.10584) in PyTorch to detect negative samples only use positive samples to train.
+The official implementation of [buttNet](https://arxiv.org/abs/2301.10584) in PyTorch for negative sample detection only utilizes positive samples for training.
 ## Quick start

 ### install